 Membership Application and Agreements.
-All domestic member retailers have membership agreements with us that entitle them to purchase merchandise and services from us.
-Membership agreements entered prior to January 1, 2004, granted retailers a license to use some of our trademarks.
-After January 1, 2004, new retailers are granted a license to use some of our trademarks under a separate Ace brand agreement.
-Generally, retailers whose membership agreements are dated August 1993 or later are subject to "general member standards," "Ace brand standards," "member operational requirements" and other important requirements.
+All Retailers have membership agreements with us that entitle them to purchase merchandise and services from us at prices lower than the prices the Company charges other customers.
+Membership agreements entered prior to January 1, 2004, granted Retailers a license to use some of our trademarks.
+After January 1, 2004, new Retailers are granted a license to use some of our trademarks under a separate Ace brand agreement.
+Generally, Retailers whose membership agreements are dated August 1993 or later are subject to "general member standards," "Ace brand standards," "member operational requirements" and other important requirements.

-Only prospects who submit membership applications to us for designated retail outlets that we choose to accept may become Ace retailers and purchase our stock.
-If you apply to become an Ace retailer, you must complete and submit for each store location a membership application that contains extensive information about yourself and your proposed location, as well as the actual membership agreement, a stock subscription agreement for the purchase of our stock and a number of other agreements and instruments that we require.
+Only prospects who submit membership applications to us for designated retail outlets that we choose to accept may become Ace Retailers and purchase our stock.
+If you apply to become an Ace Retailer, you must complete and submit for each store location a membership application that contains extensive information about yourself and your proposed location, as well as the actual membership agreement, a stock subscription agreement for the purchase of our stock and a number of other agreements and instruments that we require.
 These include the Ace brand agreement if you propose to operate your store using the Ace name.